-A student with a disability may not be suspended or removed from his or her educational placement if imposition of the suspension or removal would result in a disciplinary change in placement based on a pattern of suspensions or removals as determined by school personnel in accordance with the criteria set forth in section 201.2(e)(2) of Part 200 Commissioner's Regulations, except where the manifestation team pursuant to section 201.4 of Part 200 Commissioner's Regulations has determined that the behavior was not a manifestation of such student's disability, or the student is placed in an IAES as authorized for behavior involving serious bodily injury, weapons, illegal drugs or controlled substances.
+A student with a disability may not be removed pursuant to a 5 school day or 10 school day suspension or removal if imposition of the suspension or removal would result in a disciplinary change in placement based on a pattern of suspensions or removals as determined by school personnel in accordance with the criteria set forth in section 201.2(e)(2) of Part 200 Commissioner's Regulations, except where the manifestation team pursuant to section 201.4 of Part 200 Commissioner's Regulations has determined that the behavior was not a manifestation of such student's disability, or the student is placed in an IAES as authorized for behavior involving serious bodily injury, weapons, illegal drugs or controlled substances.

 Change in placement to an IAES for behavior involving serious bodily injury, weapons, illegal drugs or controlled substances.
 A superintendent of schools, either directly or upon recommendation of a hearing officer designated to conduct a superintendent's hearing pursuant to Education Law, § 3214(3)(c), may order the change in placement of a student with a disability to an appropriate IAES, to be determined by the CSE, for up to 45 school days, but not to exceed the period of suspension ordered by the superintendent in accordance with Education Law, § 3214(3), where the student:

-(i) inflicts serious bodily injury, as defined in section 201.2(m) of Part 200 of Commissioner's Regulations, upon another person while at school, on school premises or at a school function under the jurisdiction of the educational agency;

-(ii) carries or possesses a weapon to or at school, on school premises, or to or at a school function under the jurisdiction of the educational agency; or

-(iii) knowingly possesses or uses illegal drugs or sells or solicits the sale of a controlled substance while at school, on school premises or at a school function under the jurisdiction of the educational agency.
+- (i) has inflicted serious bodily injury, as defined in section 201.2(m) of Part 200 of Commissioner's Regulations, upon another person while at school, on school premises or at a school function under the jurisdiction of the educational agency; - (ii) carries or possesses a weapon to or at school, on school premises, or to or at a school function under the jurisdiction of the educational agency; or - (iii) knowingly possesses or uses illegal drugs or sells or solicits the sale of a controlled substance while at school, on school premises or at a school function under the jurisdiction of the educational agency.